deepshikha29/web_practice/readme.txt.txt

-This is a learning project for web development
+This is a learning project for web development - HTML, CSS, JAVASCRIPT